sidscorp/monster-chat/README.md

-# 🤖 OpenRouter Chat UI
+# 🤖 Monster Chat

-A sleek, modern web interface for chatting with 55+ free AI models through OpenRouter API.
+A learning project exploring web development with AI models - built as a foundation for more advanced AI agent experiments.

+## 🎯 Purpose

+This chat interface was created as an exploration of building web applications with Claude Code, OpenRouter API, and Flask.
+It serves as a stepping stone toward more sophisticated AI agent projects, including multi-agent conversations and population-scale simulations.

+**Note**: This is not intended as a production-grade chat assistant, but rather as a learning exercise and foundation for future Monster Lab projects.

 ## ✨ Features